UlinProject/snapmaker-original/README.md

 The photo shows the contacts that need to be soldered to use the UART of the single board computer and the microcontroller directly without converting to USB and back.
 After soldering the contacts I recommend removing the ch340g chip, but I want to note that you will lose USB support.

+<b>These actions are relevant only for the factory firmware</b>, when using firmware at a higher speed (different from 115200) this problem is more or less eliminated by the firmware "32Base_2_11_01Demo250000BOUD.Bin".
+The problem is completely eliminated on the firmware "32Base_2_11_04Demo500000BOUDAndMoreSerialMods.bin" with an active "buffer buddy" (plugin on octoprint) and can be used with a usb dongle, but 500000 baud may not suit everyone and you can use a simpler one without special corrections "32Base_2_11_01Demo250000BOUD.Bin" at 250000 baud.

 #### Volcano (3D)
 At first I wasn't too keen on using the stock hotend but surprisingly it printed very well, an extra hotend was included in the spares and after catching the plastic plug again (but this time due to an Octoprint software bug the filament just popped out) and using the extra hotend I didn't want to go out and buy the original hotend or try to burn and oxidize it, I wanted something new.